KothariSaurabh825/About-Me/README.md

 - 👀 I’m interested in learning new technologies
 - 🌱 I’m currently learning DevOps Tools
 - 💞️ I’m looking to collaborate on anything related to Technology
-- 📫 You can reach our to me on my gmail id: sourabh.kothari831@gmail.com
+- 📫 You can reach out to me on my gmail id: sourabh.kothari831@gmail.com

 <!---
 SaurabhKothari831/SaurabhKothari831 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.